KittyCAD/documentation/content/pages/docs/cli/manual/index.md

 ---
 title: 'CLI Manual'
-description: 'The command-line interface for KittyCAD.'
+excerpt: 'The command-line interface for KittyCAD.'
 ---

 KittyCAD CLI, or `kittycad`, is a command-line interface to KittyCAD for use in your terminal or your scripts.